techagiletraining/infra-as-code/tutorial.md

 gcloud container clusters get-credentials cicd-d44bfe8b --zone=us-west1-a
 ```

-Browse the Google Cloud Console in the browser and take note of the infrastructure that was created by Terraform.
+Open a different tab and navigate to the [Google Cloud Console](https://console.cloud.google.com/) and view the newly created infrastructure.

 Click the **Continue** button to move to the next step.

 ## Jenkins via helm
-This Jenkins install is based on this [Google Cloud Tutorial](This is designed to run on Google's managed Kubernetes environment, GKE / k8s and is based on this google cloud solution.) but relies on [helm](https://github.com/kubernetes/helm) for the install.
-Helm provides a lot of default values and configuration, most of which can be overridden.
+This Jenkins install is based on this [Google Cloud Tutorial](https://cloud.google.com/solutions/jenkins-on-kubernetes-engine).
+This is designed to run on Google's managed Kubernetes environment, GKE / k8s and relies on [helm](https://github.com/kubernetes/helm) for the install.
 Helm is a tool that streamlines installing and managing Kubernetes applications.
 Think of it like apt/yum/homebrew for Kubernetes.

 Initialize helm
 ```bash